 Holiday theater and shows: A Christmas Carol, How the Grinch Stole Christmas, Disney on Ice, many variations on the Nutcracker and many more

 Local events: Art Shanty Projects, Winter Carnival, City of Lakes Loppet, Bloomington Winter Fete, Lake Harriet Winter Kite Festival

 Recreation: winter equipment rental (skis, skates, kicksleds, snowshoes, fat tire bikes), tubing at a Three Rivers Park

 Culture: movie theater tickets, going to a play, live music (local or a bigger act), comedy clubs, museums (you can even get to a museum for free with a MELSA smARTpass from the library)

 Learning: A community education class (so many topics!), e-books, craft or skill classes at a local businesses (for example, a beginning sewing class at a fabric store)

-> Health and wellness: gym memberships, fitness class passes (community ed or local studios), admission to a race (lots of New Year 5ks, indoor triathlons), Minnesota State Park permit, indoor skating at US Bank Stadium, massages or spa days
+Health and wellness: gym memberships, fitness class passes (community ed or local studios), admission to a race (lots of New Year 5ks, indoor triathlons), Minnesota State Park permit, massages or spa days

-> Getting active: Trampoline park, Nickelodeon Universe, rock climbing, indoor water park (for a large list of indoor play areas, see this blog)
+Getting active: Trampoline park, Nickelodeon Universe, rock climbing, indoor water park (see a large list of indoor play areas)

-> Gifts for kids to give to others: coupons for services like back rubs, babysitting, cleaning the car, shoveling, homework help for a sibling
+Gifts for kids to give to others: coupons for services like back rubs, babysitting, cleaning the car, shoveling, homework help for a sibling

-> Giving an experience as a gift is a great way to reduce waste this holiday season and isn’t as hard as it may seem.
-For more ideas visit the Minnesota Pollution Control Agency’s list of “50 things you can give that are more about the experience,” and to search for upcoming events check out some sources like the Mpls.
+Giving an experience as a gift is a great way to reduce waste this holiday season and isn’t as hard as it may seem.
+For more ideas, read "50 Things to Do This Winter in Minnesota" and to search for upcoming events check out some sources like the Mpls.
 St. Paul Magazine or Eventbrite.